In this article, I share what I believe to be the single best parenting strategy for any situation.

 Forget about trying to change your children and make them more calm and cooperative and respectful and kind and courteous and happy.

-Because until YOU are calm and cooperative and respectful and kind and courteous and happy, you really have no business demanding it from anyone else.
+Because until YOU are calm and cooperative and respectful and kind and courteous and happy, you really have no right demanding it from anyone else.

 Every parent that is the least bit enlightened to the concepts of peaceful, positive or conscious parenting knows all of this to be true.

-And yet it’s what we resist the most.
+And yet it’s what we resist so often.
 We make excuses, we fake our way around it, we try to turn the table back on our children.

 But the truth of it always remains.

 The reason why we resist, is because it always falls back on our own shoulders.
-It’s always about us, and about who we are in the moment.
+It’s always about us, and about who we are in the moment, and that is hard to accept sometimes.

 What energy are we bringing to the table?